 How to set up a remote desktop connection for Mac

 The Microsoft Remote Desktop Protocol (RDP) is a popular method of establishing connectivity between two computers used by many third-party solutions like VNC.
 The protocol lets you access and control desktops, send documents to a printer, run apps, and share files or folders on remote Windows computers.
 We are going to provide you with the basics to get going with this tool.
-If you want more information, we suggest you check out this Microsoft support page.

 But can you use Microsoft Remote Desktop on a Mac?
 The answer is yes.
 All you need is the Remote Desktop Client for Mac to connect to Windows computers from a macOS system.
 The Remote Desktop app is also available for iOS so you can connect to Windows machines from your mobile devices.

-Use the following steps to perform the basic configuration of Microsoft Remote Desktop for Mac:
+How to perform the basic configuration of Microsoft Remote Desktop for Mac:

 - Download the Microsoft Remote Desktop client from the Mac App Store on the machine that requires remote access.